In this article we’ll look at canvas care – ways you can make your tent last longer.

-Before going away on your maiden trip, you will need to ‘weather’ or precondition your Camper canvas, in order for your tent to have its own natural water repellence.
-Set it up in the backyard for a day and night to expose it to the dewy air and possibly a sprinkler from the garden hose to completely soak.
-The Camper Tent must be wet down thoroughly to allow the fibres to swell and shrink to a tighter weave which closes up the stitching holes and further waterproofs the canvas.
-This process of weathering may take more than one attempt as you are wetting angled sides and roof.
-Determining factors are the ammount of water allowed to soak into the canvas and the the speed of the drying process from the sun.
-Canvas fibres expand very slowly.
+Before going away on your maiden trip, you will need to ‘weather’ or pre-condition your Camper canvas, in order for your tent to have its own natural water repellence.
+Set it up in the backyard for a day and night to expose it to the dewy air and possibly a man-made shower from the garden hose to completely soak.
+The Camper Tent must be wet down thoroughly to allow the fibres to swell and shrink to a tighter weave which closes up the stitching holes which further waterproofs the canvas.
+If you do not guy rope the sides, the roof may sag and water could collect causing the frame to collapse under the weight.
+Before wetting down the Camper Tent, zip the door shut.
+If the front corners of the tent is guyed out too tightly toward the sides, the zipper door may not operate smoothly.
+Check the tent often to make sure it is not straining or sagging.
 NEVER PUT A DAMP TENT INTO STORAGE.

 Ensure the canvas is thoroughly dry before packing away.
 Most fabrics are susceptible to mildew.
 Mildew results when canvas is folded when wet, or stored in a damp place.

 Never store your camper covered with a tarp (unless it is tied up like a shelter) because it will impede airflow.
 Mould and mildew thrive on dirt, moisture and decreased airflow.
 Unavoidable packing up in the rain happens to everyone.
 The best way of prevention of mould and mildew is to open it up at home as soon as possible, to air dry.
 Never place canvas in dryers or subject to excessive heat.
 Air dry only.
 Never apply heat to fabrics.
 NO DRYERS.